metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Sections of code should be documented as shown in existing scripts.\
-To comment on things that need to be done add "TODO:" + comment, similarly for notes add "NOTE:" + comment.\
+To comment on things that need to be done add "TODO:" + comment, similarly for important notes add "NOTE:" + comment.\
-For any generic comments you might want to add/use line comments (preferred) and block comments only if comment is big.
+For any generic comments you might want to add, use line comments (preferred) and block comments only if comment is big.

 Provide documentation and official reference for your rules so that it can be easy to verify that